 The State Aid Scoreboard comprises aid expenditure made by Member States from 1st January 2009 to 31st December 2019 which falls under the scope of Article 107(1) TFEU.
 The data is based on the annual reporting by Member States pursuant to Article 6(1) of Commission Regulation (EC) 794/2004.
 The accuracy of the data remains the responsibility of Member States.

 Cases which are still under examination are excluded.
 General measures that do not favour certain enterprises or sectors, and public subsidies that do not affect trade or distort competition, are not covered by the Scoreboard as they are not subject to the Commission’s investigative powers under the State aid rules nor deemed to be State aid.
 Therefore, the data presented in the Scoreboard do not include funding granted under the de minimis rules.
-Furthermore, the data excludes most of the aid to railways, services of general economic interest and schemes approved under the State Aid Temporary Framework (TF), for which the corresponding legal bases impose limited reporting obligations on Member States.
+Furthermore, the data excludes most of the aid to railways, services of general economic interest and schemes approved under the State Aid Temporary Framework of the financial crisis (2010), for which the corresponding legal bases impose limited reporting obligations on Member States.
 Railways and crisis aid to the financial sector are dealt with separately.

 The actual data on State aid expenditure concerning previous years may differ from data previously published for the same year.
 Indeed, Member States may have replaced provisional figures or estimates from previous years by final actual expenditure, in particular, as regards expenditure in tax schemes.

 State aid expenditures are presented in terms of aid element granted by the Member State to the recipient of the aid.
 The aid element does not represent the nominal amount spent by the public authority, but measures the economic advantage passed on to the undertaking.
 More detail on the methodology used in this Scoreboard is provided in Annex I of the Note on the Scoreboard.

 Download the 2020 Note on the state aid scoreboard below: